 Acetazolamide (Altitude Sickness Prevention)

 Acetazolamide (Diamox) is the CDC-recommended medication for prevention of acute mountain sickness (AMS) in travelers ascending to elevations above 2,500 meters (8,200 feet).
-Through Wandr Health, it's available for $54 with free shipping.
+Through Wandr Health, it's available from $89 — no appointment needed.
 No appointment needed.

 Overview